Endeavour People

 A great team is made up of members who work together as a model of good practice professionally to deliver great results with a strong improvement trajectory – impacting individuals, a group or the community as a whole.

-*NEW AWARD FOR 2024* The Dianne Connell Award for Outstanding Contribution to Governance
+*NEW AWARD FOR 2024* The Diane Connell Award for Outstanding Contribution to Governance

 At Endeavour MAT we value the contribution of our Governors, Members and Trustees and the support and guidance they provide on a voluntary basis.
 This award honours a significant and transformative contribution to school leadership to improve outcomes for all students and staff across our Trust.